 - Mobile-formatted résumé

 Online résumés are becoming commonplace, but are usually used in addition to digital files and printed copies, not to replace them.
-LinkedIn profiles can serve as an online resume.
-If you use LinkedIn, see our suggestions for also using the LinkedIn Resume Builder in the section below about free digital résumé tools.
+Follow these tips to write a killer digital résumé.

 Tips to help you write that killer digital résumé

 The following information needs to be included in a good résumé, whether it’s a digital file or any other format.
 We’ve listed essential and optional information, along with the elements that will give your résumé killer status.